Financial-Times/ft-poller/README.md

 This causes two problems.

 Firstly, your response is dependent on the slowest service to respond.
-If every request is hanging around waiting for 'the slow one' you are going only ever going to perform at the slowest speed.
+If every request is hanging around waiting for 'the slow one' your performance is pegged to the worst performing part of your application.

-Secondly, by far the slowest thing in this type of architecture is the roundtrip between the presentation tier and the service(s).
-The more of these you have hanging around, waiting for connections to close, the greater the burden you place on your server.
+Secondly, by far the slowest thing in this type of architecture is the round-trip between the presentation tier and the service(s).
+The more of these open connections you have hanging around, waiting to close, the greater the burden you place on your server.

 #### Async